stijn-dejongh/lovecraft_public_domain/raw_converts/gm.md

 grew louder, I saw clearly the   source   of the chanting, and in one horrible instant remembered everything.
-Of such things I cannot, dare not tell, for therein was revealed the hideous solution of all which had puzzled me; and that solution would drive you mad, even as it almost drove me.&nbsp;.&nbsp;.&nbsp;.
-I knew now the change through which I had passed, and through which certain others who once were men had passed! and I knew the endless cycle of the future which none like me may escape.&nbsp;.&nbsp;.&nbsp;.
-I shall live forever, be conscious forever, though my soul cries out to the gods for the boon of death and oblivion.&nbsp;.&nbsp;.&nbsp;.
-All is before me: beyond the deafening torrent lies the land of Stethelos, where young men are infinitely old.&nbsp;.&nbsp;.&nbsp;.
-The Green Meadow&nbsp;.&nbsp;.&nbsp;.
-I will send a message across the horrible immeasurable abyss.&nbsp;.&nbsp;.&nbsp;.
+Of such things I cannot, dare not tell, for therein was revealed the hideous solution of all which had puzzled me; and that solution would drive you mad, even as it almost drove me. . . .
+I knew now the change through which I had passed, and through which certain others who once were men had passed! and I knew the endless cycle of the future which none like me may escape. . . .
+I shall live forever, be conscious forever, though my soul cries out to the gods for the boon of death and oblivion. . . .
+All is before me: beyond the deafening torrent lies the land of Stethelos, where young men are infinitely old. . . .
+The Green Meadow . . .
+I will send a message across the horrible immeasurable abyss. . . .

     [  At this point the text becomes illegible.  ]